thtrieu/darkflow/README.md

 ```

 ### Using darkflow from another python application
 Please note that `return_predict(img)` must take an `numpy.ndarray`.
-Your image must be loaded beforehand and passed to return_predict.
+Your image must be loaded beforehand and passed to `return_predict(img)`.
 Passing the file path won't work.

-Result from `return_predict(img)` will be a list of each object detected with a list of each object's values in the format `[[left, right, top, bottom, label, labelIndex, probabilityOfDetection]]` with `left, right, top, bottom` corresponding to the sides of the bounding box in pixel values mapped to the input image.
+Result from `return_predict(img)` will be a list of dictionaries representing each detected object's values in the same format as the JSON output listed above.

 ```python
 from net.build import TFNet